 You may not be able to hire for all of those positions right away, but you now have an overview of what people you need to take the day-to-day responsibilities off of your shoulders so you can focus on the big picture items or tasks you are uniquely qualified to do.

 You may find that in some cases you may not require a full-time person for certain positions and may actually be better off outsourcing them to a company or bringing on a freelancer.

 Do employees know what they need to do?

 A common complaint from small business owners is that they can’t find employees that “want to work” or “know what they are doing”.
 Some of this frustration lies in attracting the wrong candidates as mentioned in the point above, but the second problem is many business owners have difficulty adequately explaining what they want done.

 This is generally tied to two primary issues.
 One is the business owner did all of these tasks from the very beginning of the business and have a hard time of letting go.
 In turn the owner doesn’t give the employee the opportunity to do the job they were hired for and micromanage the process, eliminating any time savings.
 The second is that the business owner has all of the details on how to do the job in their head.
 They tell the employee how to do it once or maybe twice and expect the employee to do it flawlessly from then on.
 The problem is, expecting someone to remember those details is unrealistic.
 The business owner is frustrated because the job isn’t getting done right or the employee has to keep asking the owner how to do things.

-In order to have an employee do the job the way you want them to is to document the processes.
+In order to have an employee do the job the way you want them to is to document the processes and create an employee handbook.
 Write the steps and in some cases make a video from start to finish.
 This way the process is available anytime an employee is unsure of the steps.
 Instead of them asking the business owner each time they have a question, or guessing how it’s done, they have access to the right information.